-Special tax alert: House committee advances tax bill
+Special tax alert update: House passes tax bill

-Special tax alert: House committee advances tax bill
+Special tax alert update: House passes tax bill

-The House Ways & Means Committee advanced a comprehensive tax bill this week to avoid an expiration of the 2017 Tax Cuts and Jobs Act (TCJA) at the end of the year.
-The measure also introduces a slew of new tax breaks including a temporary deduction for workers receiving tips and overtime pay.
-This tax bill will be part of broader legislation that will include spending reductions and likely address the federal debt ceiling.
+On May 22, 2025, the House of Representatives passed a comprehensive tax bill to avoid expiration of the 2017 Tax Cuts and Jobs Act (TCJA) at the end of the year.
+The measure also introduces a slew of new tax breaks including temporary deductions for workers receiving tips and overtime pay.
+This tax bill will be part of broader legislation that includes spending reductions and addresses the federal debt ceiling.
+The Senate will now consider the legislation and, at least some modifications are likely.
+Treasury Secretary Bessent has indicated to Congress that the debt ceiling must be addressed by mid-July, establishing a timeline for Republicans in Congress to finalize the legislation.

 More details on key provisions are detailed in our Special tax alert update.

-Here are some of the highlights of the legislation in its current form:
+Here are some of the highlights of the House bill:

 • The current income tax rates and brackets are extended permanently (there are no changes to long-term capital gains or qualified dividend tax rates).